Premiere logo icon

 3. Accept the choices and click OK.

-On the clips in the timeline we can create notes on the clips called markers.
-In Premiere Pro we can create these markers at a set timecode.
+We can create notes within our project's Timeline called markers.
+In Premiere we can create these markers at a set timecode.
 This is helpful for organization and for when you are cutting together footage.
 This can be a marker for the sequence or a specific clip.
 To make it a clip marker remember to select the clip before pressing "m".

 1. Navigate to a point in the clip you would like to create a comment marker.
 Click on the clip.